 - HALL EFFECT THRUSTER: Extension of lifetime via magnetic confinement and double operation point (higher thrust during orbit raising and higher specific impulse during NSSK).
 TELECOMMUNICATION, Navigation and Science and Exploration missions will benefit from these developments.
 Power levels around 5 kW or higher.
-System activities, cost reduction and industrial production issues should be assessed.
-Low Power bellow 1kW and very high power (20kW) - ION ENGINE: Reduction of the power to thrust ratio via the cusp design .
+System activities, cost reduction and industrial production issues should be assessed. - ION ENGINE: Reduction of the power to thrust ratio via the cusp design .
 TELECOMMUNICATION, Navigation and Science and Exploration missions will benefit from these developments.
 Power levels around 5 kW or higher.
-System activities, cost reduction and industrial production issues should be assessed. - HEMPT: Power around 1 kW TELECOMMUNICATION, Navigation and Science and Exploration missions will benefit from these developments.
-System activities, cost reduction and industrial production issues should be assessed.
-Constellations will use HEMPT. - Mini-ion engines, FEEPs and mini-Hall effect thrusters will be used for science and Earth observation missions.
+System activities, cost reduction and industrial production issues should be assessed. - HEMPT: High power HEMPT with high lifetime and different operation points to adapt the thruster output t the power of the solar array of the spacecraft.
+TELECOMMUNICATION, Navigation and Science and Exploration missions will benefit from these developments.
+System activities, cost reduction and industrial production issues should be assessed. - Mini-ion engines, FEEPs and mini-Hall effect thrusters will be used for science and Earth observation missions.
 Thrust levels from micro-Newtons to some milli-Newtons.
-Lifetime will be a special issue to be assessed.
-Constellations will use low power Hall Effect Thrusters. - Testing facilities: The utilisation of High power engines will pose strong requirements in acceptance testing facilities.
+Lifetime will be a special issue to be assessed. - Testing facilities: The utilisation of High power engines will pose strong requirements in acceptance testing facilities.
 The standardisation of testing methods will also be required to reduce cost and risk of these developments. - New High Power Electric Propulsion Concepts evaluation (Helicon Antenna Thruster, Electron Cyclotron Resonance thruster, MPD, E-Imapct thruster, etc.).
 MICROPROPULSION and VERY HIGH POWER EP